Psychic Medium Matt Fraser Recalls First Time ''Seeing & Hearing'' Ghosts on Meet the Frasers

 Matt Fraser sees dead people.
 Walking around like regular people?

-We can't say for sure.
-But the 28-year-old psychic medium and star of new E! series Meet the Frasers does provide some insight into his clairvoyant communication process in this clip from Monday's series premiere.
+The 28-year-old psychic medium and star of new E! series Meet the Frasers provides some insight into his communication process in this clip from Monday's series premiere.

 "When I first started seeing and hearing dead people, I had no idea what was going on," recalls the Rhode Island resident.
 "I remember being in my room yelling and screaming for my mom to come in and to help me because I was seeing ghosts and hearing voices."